Error Typeerror: Cannot Read Property 'token' of Undefined

 Hither nosotros have:

-is the file where it appears -
+- App.jsis the file where it appears

-is the line of that file where the mistake occurred
+- 9is the line of that file where the mistake occurred

 Let'south look at some other one:

-is the file -
+- react-dom.development.jsis the file

-is the line number (it's a large file!)
+- 15008is the line number (it's a large file!)

 Ignore Files That Aren't Yours